agrawal-d/cph/README.md

 This extension was created by Divyanshu Agrawal (https://github.com/agrawal-d).
 Please report bugs to hereisdx@gmail.com.
 Thank you for using this extension.

 ## Release Notes
+* Version 0.0.6
+    * Use cheerio for DOM traversal to fix testcase parsing issues.
 * Version 0.0.5
     * Add command to open testcase file
     * Grouped all commands by category "Competitive" for easy search